Murvity/nautilus-lib/README.md

-Nautilus is a free UI and is currently a work in progress!
-Here's what it offers so far:
+Nautilus is a free UI library, here's what it offers so far:
 ------------------------------------------------------